Carol Peletier: Season 3

 In the season premiere, "Seed", eight months pass and Carol has built self-confidence and has developed a proficiency with weapons.
 Carol has gotten closer to Lori since her pregnancy, and her trust in Rick has been regained.
 In the episode "Killer Within", T-Dog sacrifices himself to save Carol after they are separated when walkers get into the prison.
 The group believe her to be dead.
 In the episode "Hounded", Daryl rediscovers her in a solitary confinement cell, malnourished and weak but alive.
 He carries her off in his arms and in the next episode, "When the Dead Come Knocking", the group happily reunites with her; however, things once again take a sad turn when she realizes that Lori has died in childbirth.
 She and Rick tearfully mourn Lori's loss and Carol is seen taking care of Lori's child, Judith, while Daryl leaves for Woodbury.
 As Daryl tells Carol to keep safe, she responds saying, "Nine lives, remember?".
 In the episode "The Suicide King", Carol is sad about Daryl leaving with his brother but understands his decision.
 In the episode "Home", Axel is shot in front of Carol's face by The Governor's men as they bond, causing her to use his body as a shield.
 In the episode "I Ain't a Judas", Daryl returns, pleasing Carol.
 Andrea also visits, and Carol instructs Andrea to stab The Governor in his sleep to end the conflict.
 In the episode "This Sorrowful Life", Merle has a brief conversation with Carol wherein he remarks that she has transformed from a "scared little mouse afraid of her own shadow" into a stronger person.
 She replies that she was not scared of her own shadow but that of her husband and further states that she is no longer afraid of anything.
-To prove the latter, she sternly admonishes Merle to "pick a side," regarding his previous loyalty to The Governor.
-In the season finale "Welcome to the Tombs", following Merle's death at the hands of The Governor, Carol praises him for his sacrifice, that he gave them a chance though Daryl remarked that Merle had never performed an altruistic deed in his life.
+To prove it, she sternly admonishes Merle to "pick a side", referring to his previous loyalty to The Governor.
+In the season finale "Welcome to the Tombs", Merle's dies at the hands of The Governor.
+Carol praises Merle for sacrificing himself to give them a chance, though Daryl remarks that Merle had never performed an altruistic deed in his life.
 Carol then helps defend the gate against walkers as Rick, Daryl, and Michonne drive out to carry the fight to Woodbury.
-She is seen beginning to cry upon realizing that Andrea has died at the end of the episode, and watches the remaining Woodbury residents enter their new home in the prison.
+At the end of the episode, as she watches the remaining Woodbury residents enter their new home in the prison, Carol is seen beginning to cry when she realizes Andrea has died.